Indianapolis Motor Speedway

-But other issues are worth mentioning: 1998 Jeff Gordon repeated the first driver to his victory, he even added two more in 2001 and 2004.
-2004 also was the very first Cup race at all, which saw a "green-white-checker finish."
-In this extra round Jeff Gordon went to the leader Mark Martin (blowouts) and Dale Earnhardt Jr (engine damage) over, curiously, both came into problems.
-In 2007, Juan Pablo Montoya, the first driver who had participated in all three major races in Indy, namely before the Indianapolis 500 and the Formula 1 GP of the USA.
-2008 was a chaotic race tires as in the story where the rubber had rubbed off within ten rounds down to the carcass and therefore numerous "competition cautions" had to be proclaimed.
-Goodyear managed 2009 Remedy because there were only seven tire tests carried out to ensure that like is not repeated.
-In the said year, then almost succeeded Montoya's first victory in NASCAR oval, but a speeding in the pit lane made all my dreams come to naught.
+But other issues are worth mentioning: 1998 repeated Jeff Gordon was the first driver his victory, he even added two more in 2001 and 2004.
+2004 was also the very first Cup race at all, which saw a "green-white-checker finish".
+In this extra round Jeff Gordon went to the leader Mark Martin (blowouts) and Dale Earnhardt Jr (engine damage) over, curiously, both were in trouble.
+In 2007, Juan Pablo Montoya, the first driver who had participated in all three major races at Indy, namely before the Indianapolis 500 and the Formula 1 GP of the United States.
+2008 was a chaos as tire race in history where the rubber had rubbed off within ten rounds up the carcass and so many "competition cautions" had to be proclaimed.
+Goodyear abolished in 2009 remedy, because there have been as many as seven tire tests carried out so that the like is not repeated.
+In the said year then succeeded almost Montoya's first oval victory in NASCAR, but a speeding in the pit lane made all my dreams come to naught.

-Although NASCAR does not publish the number of spectators, but go all observers believe that the first held in 1994 as many fans as never before visited a Cup race.
+While NASCAR does not publish the number of spectators, but go all observers assume that in the first edition in 1994 as many fans as never before visited a Cup race.
 To date, Indy runner is in the audience.
-The premiere also brought up at the time the highest prize money for winning, because Jeff Gordon got U.S. $ 613,000 with more than twice as much premium as the Daytona winner of the year, Sterling Marlin.
-Meanwhile, Indy and Texas, however, share the second place behind the highlight of the season, in which there is at U.S. $ 1.5 million now to win more than three times as much again.
-However, more than $ 500,000 to ensure that the winner receives as much attention as the Daytona 500 winner.
-Jeff Gordon could sharply boost its reputation after the victory in 1994.
+The premiere also brought up to the time the highest prize money for a win, because Jeff Gordon got with 613,000 US dollars, more than twice as much as the premium Daytona winner of the year, Sterling Marlin.
+Meanwhile, Indy and Texas share but second place behind the highlight of the season, in which there is with invested $ 1.5 million now to win more than three times again.
+The more than $ 500,000, however, ensure that the winner receives as much attention as the Daytona 500 winner.
+Jeff Gordon was able to increase significantly its fame after winning in 1994.